 Because clinical data are not readily available, an approach similar to what was used to get dosing information from the physicians was used to determine the likelihood of improvement in bleedings based on the panelists’ own experience.
 No specific parameters were established for determining clinical improvement, because there is currently no standardized routine laboratory assay available,14 and improvement status would ultimately be up to each physician’s evaluation of a patient’s response.

 Figures 2, 3, 4, and 5 (pages 222-225) show the treatment algorithm chosen by the panel.
-Results of the modified Delphi process regarding the dosing, switching patterns, and likelihood of bleeding improvement are provided in Appendices A and B. Consensus was achieved for approximately 70% of the questions.
+Results of the modified Delphi process regarding the dosing, switching patterns, and likelihood of bleeding improvement are provided in Appendix A and Appendix B. Consensus was achieved for approximately 70% of the questions.
 Data obtained from questions for which consensus was not reached were still used in the model; however, these are indicated in Figures 2, 3, 4, and 5 by a superscript “a.”
 None of the 4 pathways modeled had 100% consensus for dosing/frequency or likelihood of improvement.